ajbc/trellis/README.md

 - Dragging and dropping to merge or move nodes within the hierarchy
 - Exporting an SVG image (not currently funcitoning properly for the tree view)
 - Clicking on a document in the lefthand panel to view the full text
-- (Tree view) Collapsing a node and its children
+- Collapsing a node and its children
+- Exporting a cut of the aggregated topic hierarchy as a new, flat model